Abraham Lincoln: Domestic Affairs

 With the enlistment of blacks in the U.S. Army, the Confederates announced that they would either execute captured black soldiers or return them to slavery.
 Lincoln stopped the execution threat by threatening in turn to execute one Confederate prisoner for every black soldier killed.
 The Confederacy unofficially abandoned the execution policy but refused to back down on returning the black soldiers to slavery.
 As a result, very few prisoners were exchanged after the summer of 1863.

 With the fall of Vicksburg and New Orleans, Lincoln confronted the issue of how to "reconstruct" the defeated states.
 Should Confederate leaders and soldiers be punished for treason, deprived of their property, imprisoned, or exiled abroad?
 What about the average Confederate soldier?
 Should they be given the vote?
 On what terms should the Confederate states be allowed back into the Union?
 What powers would the Union have over the defeated states?
-And what about the former slaves?Initially, Lincoln hoped to offer an olive branch to the defeated states by suggesting a no-revenge policy towards the Confederacy.
-When his forgiving tone enraged radical Republicans, Lincoln backed off.
+And what about the former slaves?Initially, Lincoln hoped to offer an olive branch to the defeated states by suggesting a no-revenge policy toward the Confederacy.
+When his forgiving tone enraged Radical Republicans, Lincoln backed off.
 On the issue of slavery, he first talked about colonization as the best solution, and he funded projects in Central America and Haiti, both of which never got off the ground.
 Concerned about the election of 1864, Lincoln hoped to appeal to border state Democrats with his Proclamation of Amnesty and Reconstruction, which he issued in December 1863.
-According to its terms, Lincoln offered a presidential pardon to all southern whites (with the exception of government officials and high-ranking military offices) who swore an oath of allegiance to the United States and accepted the abolition of slavery.
+According to its terms, Lincoln offered a presidential pardon to all Southern whites (with the exception of government officials and high-ranking military offices) who swore an oath of allegiance to the United States and accepted the abolition of slavery.
 Additionally, if the number of white males swearing allegiance to the Union equaled 10 percent of the voters in 1860, that group could form a new state government.

 Radical Republicans in Congress countered with their own Reconstruction proposal in the Wade-Davis bill in July 1864.
 According to its provisions, a majority of a state's white voters were required to take an oath of loyalty and to guarantee black equality.
 Then loyal state voters could elect delegates to a constitutional convention as the first step in the readmission process.
-Lincoln pocket vetoed the bill, and then invited southerners to rejoin the Union under either plan, knowing that they would select his proposal without doubt.
+Lincoln pocket vetoed the bill, and then invited Southerners to rejoin the Union under either plan, knowing that they would select his proposal without doubt.

 When Louisiana whites took advantage of Lincoln's proclamation in 1864, they adopted a state constitution that abolished slavery and provided a school system for whites and blacks alike.
 But the document did not provide for suffrage for educated blacks or Union veterans, despite a personal plea from Lincoln, though it did empower the legislature to enfranchise blacks.
 The reconstructed Louisiana state legislature then passed labor laws aimed at putting the formerly enslaved back on the plantations as low-paid wage laborers with limited freedom of travel and no political or civil rights.
 Angry Republican congressmen, understanding these new laws to be a reincarnation of the old slave codes, refused to admit Louisiana's representatives and senators to Congress—or those from Arkansas and Tennessee, which had also organized under Lincoln's "10 percent plan."
 Nor did these Republicans allow the counting of the electoral votes from these three states in 1864 election.

-Following Union military successes and his reelection in the fall of 1864, Lincoln apparently had second thoughts about his reconstruction plans.
+Following Union military successes and his reelection in the fall of 1864, Lincoln apparently had second thoughts about his Reconstruction plans.
 Two days after General Lee's surrender at the village of Appomattox Courthouse, Lincoln promised that a new policy would be forthcoming.
 The President intended to include voting rights for some blacks—probably for those owning property and who were literate-and stronger measures, including an army of occupation, to protect their civil rights.
 Unfortunately, three days after this statement, John Wilkes Booth shot Lincoln dead at Ford's Theater in Washington, D.C.

 The Problem of Slavery during the War

 There can be no question but that Lincoln hated slavery, that he believed that it mocked and contradicted the Declaration of Independence, and that it was the one issue that threatened the survival of the Union.
 It is also clear, however, that as a politician, Lincoln had always compromised on the slavery issue.
 For example, as a congressman, he identified with the Free-Soil, nonexpansionist antislavery forces rather than those abolitionists opposed to slavery as a moral evil with which no compromise could be tolerated.
 In the Lincoln-Douglas debates, Lincoln denounced racial equality in politics and society.
-As a presidential candidate, Lincoln promised to uphold the institution where it was constitutionally protected in southern states, and he supported the voluntary colonization of blacks to Africa.
+As a presidential candidate, Lincoln promised to uphold the institution where it was constitutionally protected in Southern states, and he supported the voluntary colonization of blacks to Africa.

 Once he became President, Lincoln attempted to act consistently with his campaign positions, with the Constitution, and with the wishes of his Republican constituency.
 His purpose, he said again and again, was to save the Union—not to free the slaves.
 At first, Lincoln announced his commitment to not interfere with slavery.
 He did this in order to keep four slave states—Delaware, Maryland, Kentucky, and Missouri—in the Union, and to obey the Constitution, which did not empower the federal government to abolish slavery.
-And he hoped to win the support of northern Democrats by not using the war to kill slavery as an institution.
+And he hoped to win the support of Northern Democrats by not using the war to kill slavery as an institution.
 Nevertheless, events began to push Lincoln in the direction of emancipation within a few months after the fall of Fort Sumter.
 Almost immediately, Lincoln found himself besieged by prominent Republican senators—especially Charles Sumner of Massachusetts and Ben Wade of Ohio—insisting that he use the President's war power as commander in chief to free the slaves immediately.

 Lincoln tried to meet these demands without losing the border slave states by proposing a gradual emancipation program in which the federal government would pay loyal slavemasters in the border states for the voluntary emancipation of their slaves.
 The border states refused to accept the plan, however, and Lincoln came away from the discussions convinced that few slavemasters would ever voluntarily abandon slavery.

 Additionally, once the war started, thousands of slaves began to run to Union lines.
-Thousands of other slaves began to exhibit insubordinate and even rebellious behavior on their home plantations, especially as more and more southern white males went away to war.
+Thousands of other slaves began to exhibit insubordinate and even rebellious behavior on their home plantations, especially as more and more Southern white males went away to war.
 Northern free blacks urged Lincoln to act decisively to encourage slave rebellions.
 They called for the President to issue an emancipation proclamation.
 Also, it seemed almost certain that an act of emancipation would make it difficult for England or France to officially recognize the Confederacy in view of the antislavery sentiments among their home populations—especially in England.

 Accordingly, Lincoln announced to his cabinet on July 22, 1862, that he would issue an Emancipation Proclamation in his capacity as commander in chief of the armed forces in time of war.
 The Proclamation would free all slaves in areas still in rebellion, and henceforth it would be a Union objective to destroy slavery within the Confederate South.
 His cabinet persuaded Lincoln to wait until a Union victory, lest it appear to the world like an act of desperation.
 When General McClellan stopped Robert E. Lee's advance into Maryland at Antietam Creek in September 1862, Lincoln announced his preliminary proclamation.
 The President warned that if the rebellion did not end by January 1, 1863, he would issue his presidential order of emancipation and move to destroy slavery in the rebel states once and for all.